Electric plugs surrounding a Salesforce logo, representing Salesforce integrations.

 MailChimp

 Email is crucial to most marketers’ strategies, and MailChimp is one of the most popular tools out there.
-That’s why it’s so smart to sync your email marketing data directly into your CRM.
+That’s why it’s so smart to integrate Mailchimp Salesforce and sync your marketing leads directly into your CRM.

 By integrating, you’ll be able to send your contact list and promising leads directly to MailChimp, making it even easier to launch hyper-targeted marketing campaigns.
 Data can also flow in the opposite direction so that you can create leads in Salesforce based on your Mailchimp subscriber.